 - Implementing a program to remove plastic packaging from printed journals, which now covers nearly 75% of products

-Our sustainability program FasterForward, includes a range of ambitious activities between 2020-2025 that will ensure we become an ever more sustainable, positive impact business.
+Our sustainability program FasterForward, includes a range of ambitious activities between 2020 and 2025 that will ensure we become an ever more sustainable, positive impact business.

 Sustainability inside commitments